Territoire de Belfort: Principal towns

 The most populous commune is Belfort, the prefecture.
 As of 2019, there are 4 communes with more than 5,000 inhabitants:

 Economy

 The median net income per household for the department in 2017 was €21,310.
-The averaged figure for the Territoire de Belfort masked relatively large disparities such as, in particular, that between Belfort itself at €17,920 and Bermont at €26,600.
+The averaged figure for the Territoire de Belfort masked relatively large disparities, such as that between Belfort itself at €17,920 and Bermont at €26,600.

-Population and demography
+Population and demographics

-In 2019 the department recorded a population of 141,318.
-Of these, slightly more than 46,000 live in the commune of Belfort itself.
+In 2019, the department recorded a population of 141,318.
+Of these, slightly more than 46,000 live in the commune of Belfort itself, which accounts for over 32% of the department's population.

 Four principal phases can be identified in the population trends during the two centuries between 1801 and 2000.